Course Learning Objectives

 See ANCC’s website for details about applying the Physician credits.

 This live activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of the University of Minnesota and Center for Mind Body Medicine.
 The University of Minnesota is accredited by the ACCME to provide continuing medical education for physicians.
-This live activity has been approved for 29.75 AMA PRA Category 1 Credit™.
+The University of Minnesota designates this live activity for a maximum of 30.5 AMA PRA Category 1 Credit.
 Physicians should only claim credit commensurate with their participation in the activity.

 This event is co-sponsored by R. Cassidy Seminars.
 R. Cassidy Seminars is approved by the American Psychological Association (APA) to offer continuing education for psychologists.
 R. Cassidy Seminars maintains responsibility for this program.
 Program provides (32.5) contact hours.
 Participants must have paid tuition fee, signed in, attended the entire seminar, completed an evaluation, and signed out in order to receive a certificate.
 Failure to sign in or out will result in forfeiture of credit for the entire course.
 No exceptions will be made.
 Partial credit is not available.